Fursona: Psychology

 Jake Dunn argues that a furry's fursona cannot be separated from their own sense of self, and many furries in fact see the performance of their fursona as a way of being their 'truest' self.

-On average, furries rate their fursonas higher on all dimensions of the big five personality traits.
+On average, furries rate their fursonas higher than themselves on all dimensions of the big five personality traits.
 They view their fursonas as having more desirable traits than they do, and fewer undesirable traits.
 Various researchers suggest that there is an extent to which fursonas serve as idealized versions of their owners.
 Projecting this idealized self can ease social tensions and reduce social anxiety.
 Dunn also argues that eventually, these idealized traits are incorporated back into the self.
 While he notes that the most common idealized traits given to fursonas are also considered ideal by society at large, S. E. Roberts et al. hypothesize that to some, fursonas serve as a safe way to explore traits that are socially undesirable.

 Furries are often highly concerned with their fursona being unique.
 When they deem that their fursona has been 'copied', their sense of self may be threatened.

 Furries may use their fursonas to explore their conceptualization of their gender and presentation, and some fursonas have a different gender, age, or sexual orientation than that of their creator.
 In a 2016 study concerning the negotiation and performance of identities by the furry community, multiple research participants emphasized the importance of costuming and fursonas in exploring one's gender identity or sexual orientation.
 Transgender furries with a sense of gender identity and generalized identity that does not match their physical appearance or sex assigned at birth frequently possess a fursona or fursonas that present their idealized selves.
 Similar situations exist for those with other kinds of body dysphoria and related struggles.